azerez/devops0405-p3-Automation-CICD/README.md

 4. Helm Lint ✅
    helm lint helm/flaskapp to validate chart structure/templates.

-5. Helm Version Bump (conditional) 🔖
+5. Helm Version Bump 🔖
    Only if files under helm/** changed (or a force path is set):
    - Auto‑bump patch in Chart.yaml (e.g., `0.1.1 → 0.1.2`) and align appVersion.
    - Print what changed (old → new).